- 4 tracks, 4 Fridays, 4 speakers each day

 Show abstractThe way to do market research and create product concepts hasn't changed in decades in the CPG Industry.
 9 out of every 10 products launched by CPG Industry fail in the first year itself.
 With such a high failure rate, no wonder the Industry is looking out for latest tech solutions.
 In this talk, I will try to demystify the process of product concept generation and how the latest advancements in AI are being leveraged to achieve the same.
 If you are someone who is interested in understanding the links between consumer understanding and technology, then this talk will be a treat for you.

-16:00 CET – Mahmoud AbdelAziz – Machine Learning in Manufacturing
+16:00 CET – Mahmoud AbdelAziz – Build Your AI Machine Vision System by Yourself (video)

 Product and Process (12 Feb 2021)